MoebiuZ/OpcodeOne/doc/arch/OpcodeOne_Technical_Documentation.md

 * This first draft probably wastes a lot of "data" being 8 bit each opcode (256 possible opcodes).
 This could be redesigned in the future, or using the empty opcodes to implement complex "non-standard" instructions.
 * Each instruction "cycles consumed" or "instruction speed" will be determined with benchmarks once implemented, and the derived value will be used for this specification.
 * Little endian architecture (for the moment)
+* TODO: What to do when Mode is not in table?

 ## Registers